Who can take part in Suncorp NetSetGO?

 Their Suncorp NetSetGO t-shirt, shorts or a skirt and sneakers.
 If your child is playing outside, we recommend they wear a hat too.

 My child has never played netball before.
 Will they be able to keep up with the other children?

-Yes.
-The Suncorp NetSetGO program is an introductory netball program and caters for all individuals no matter what their skill level.
+Absolutely.
+Suncorp NetSetGO is an introductory netball program that is designed for every child, no matter what their ability.

 Can parents get involved?

 This depends on each centre, but generally the more parents that help out, the better!
 Have a chat to your Centre Coordinator.